 Liscard Business Grant Scheme

 Applications for the Liscard Business Grant Scheme closed on 19 July 2021, and following appraisal, 33 businesses that strongly met the objectives of the scheme were awarded one-off grants of up to £10,000 totalling £167,000.

 The aim of this scheme was to support the growth and development of eligible local businesses and socially trading organisations which would contribute to the regeneration and sustainable growth of the town centre by:

 - supporting existing businesses to diversify, expand or make improvements to their commercial premises

 - encouraging the establishment of start-up independent businesses to locate in Liscard

 - increasing footfall in the town centre

 - fostering a more diverse and attractive high street

 Liscard Community Grant Scheme

-We are inviting proposals from existing Wirral-based community and voluntary sector groups and socially trading organisations to deliver of an exciting array of community projects, involving local residents of Liscard.
+In July 2021, Wirral Council invited applications from existing Wirral-based community and voluntary sector groups and socially trading organisations to deliver of an exciting array of community projects, involving local residents of Liscard.